leon4rd/test/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## What did the calculator say to the student?
+You can count on me.